Log in

 If you haven't sailed for many years, have sailed but not in a dinghy, or you're due for a refresher in any of the above skills, we strongly recommend you take a Learn to Sail course.

-You can request an Old Salt test while registering as a new member
+You can request one or several Old Salt tests while registering as a new member.
+Contact oldsalttest@sailtoronto.com to schedule tests.

 old salts AND new SAILORS